 There is a bottle list here as well, with a fair overlap of things from Viktoriagade but things that are not seen there, as well.
 Personally in this facet, I think Viktoriagade is slightly better, but the abundance of taps here and sheer availability of seats does make this location desirable in its own right.

 There’s a pretty small club that exists of incredible lambic bars with deep cellars and fun inventive beers in that style.
 If you’re keeping track, this list consists primarily of Grote Dorst, Akkurat, De Heeren Van Liederkerke and Koelschip.
 If your favorite establishment routinely has seasonal loons, 10 year old lambic, and bottles from defunct producers, there’s a good chance they belong in this list as well.
-Koelschip is the newest of this group.
+Koelschip has been a staple of this group, however its reputation has fallen some since the exit of Dennis Vansant.
 This tiny location adjoining Mikkeller & Friends features décor that evokes some of the things I love about Grote Dorst.
 It has a charm that, while manufactured and not authentic in the same way Grote Dorst is, seems to fairly channel the spirit of that world class lambic cafe.
 Their beer also follows in this vein.

 They only possess about 4-5 taps, but your time may be better spent in the extensive bottle list.
 Finding old Saint Lams and Oude Kriek is par for the course here.
 Interested in trying some old Bellevue or Eylenbosch?
 This may be one of your last options to pursue those bottles.
 Interested in trying something exciting from Bokkereyder?
 There’s a chance they have it, as they are one of only 3 bars currently receiving bottles to serve of Raf’s delicious goat lambic.
-Denis Vansant aka “The Belgian,” tends bar and provides expert service and will happily be your Sherpa up the Lambic Mountain.
-He is an exceptionally knowledgeable person with a warm personality, and lends to the excellent reputation of this place.
+Dennis Vansant originally tended bar here and provided expert service.
+He is an exceptionally knowledgeable person with a warm personality, and lends to the excellent reputation of this place, but he departed Koelschip in 2019 to start his establishment below.

 Brus is a brewpub associated with To Øl.
 Like Mikkeller & Friends and Koelschip, it is up in the Norrebro neighborhood.
 By comparison to the Mikkeller bars, this place feels quite large with 2 big dining room areas.
 Place your food order at a counter, let them know where you’re sitting and they bring the food out to you.
 On my trip there, I had some very enjoyable hot chicken as well as a side of broccolini.
 The beer list primarily consists of options from To Ol as well as the house labeled Brus.
 If you’ve seen many of To Ol’s beers, you know they take chances on some styles.
 The tap list does seem to channel this as well.